French design show lands in Miami's blossoming artistic landscape

 Across the bridge in mainland Miami a litany of cocktail parties for Maison&Objet were held in a fast-growing Design District featuring flagship Louis Vuitton and Piaget stores.

-The once sleepy neighbourhood is in the midst of $2 billion transformation to become a luxury shopping destination developed by Miami's Dacra and L Real Estate, a private equity firm sponsored by Moët Hennessy Louis Vuitton Group (LVMH.PA) and Groupe Arnault.
+The once sleepy neighborhood is in the midst of $2 billion transformation to become a luxury shopping destination developed by Miami's Dacra and L Real Estate, a private equity firm sponsored by Moët Hennessy Louis Vuitton Group and Groupe Arnault.

-The hope is that some of the aesthetic sensibility will spread across Miami as the city undergoes another real estate boom fuelled by foreign buyers.
+The hope is that some of the aesthetic sensibility will spread across Miami as the city undergoes another real estate boom fueled by foreign buyers.

-"We have design professionals, architects, and interior designers interested in programs related to urban design,” said Ricardo Mor of the Miami Centre for Architecture & Design.
+"We have design professionals, architects, and interior designers interested in programs related to urban design,” said Ricardo Mor of the Miami Center for Architecture & Design.

 "There's so much cross pollination that interdisciplinary work is inevitable."